ExgnosisClasses/JavaWeek1/Labs/Lab 6-4 Static Members/Lab 6-4 Static.md

 <br/>
 <br/>

-## Part One: Set Up
+## Part 1: Set Up

 Either start with your code from the last lab or use the starter code solutions folder in the previous lab.

-## Part Two: Student Count
+## Part 2: Student Count

-If we have a requirement to count the number of students created.
-This is a property of the whole class, not an individual student.
+Suppose we have a requirement to count the number of students created.
+- This is a property of the whole class, not an individual student, so it should exist with a value of zero if no actual Student objects exist.

-We can create a `count` variable to hold the count.
-Since this is not an instance variable, the syntax for referring to it is `Student.count`.
-Static variables are prefixed by the name of the class they are defined in.
+We can create a `count` static variable to hold the count.
+- Since this is not an instance variable, the syntax for referring to it is `Student.count`.
+- - Static variable references are prefixed by the name of the class they are defined in.

 Also create a constant called `MAX_COUNT` that will set the maximum number of students that can be created.

 Start by adding the constant and the static variable, initializing it in a static block.

+Your code should look like this

 ```java
 package remote;